 A preliminary thesis dissertation (PTD) or mémoire préliminaire de these (MPT) is submitted to the evaluation of the thesis supervisor and second reader - or by the two co-supervisors in case of a co-direction.
-It is orally defended no later than the end of the third semester (end of the second semester for the fast-track candidates).
+It is orally defended no later than the end of the third semester.
 A successful PTD defence is a condition to pursue the doctoral curriculum; in case of failure, a second and last defence attempt should take place within six months of the first attempt.